-Using a comprehensive approach of supportive relationships, a welcoming environment, and a diverse range of activities, the students develop improved self-esteem and confidence which enables them to participate in education, employment and society in a positive way.
+Through the use of supportive relationships and environment, the boys develop improved self-esteem and confidence which enables them to participate in education, employment and society in a more positive way.

-Academy activities are planned within the focus areas of education, leadership, employment, healthy lifestyles and football.
-In order to remain in the program, students must continue to work at school and embrace the objectives of the Foundation and the School.
+Academy activities are planned within the focus areas of education, leadership, employment, well-being, life skills and sport.
+In order to remain in the programme, participants must continue to work at school and embrace the objectives of the Foundation.